European Association of History Educators: Secretariat

-The EuroClio secretariat is located in The Hague, Netherlands.
-The secretariat is managed by Acting Executive Director Steven Stegers.
+The EuroClio Secretariat is located in The Hague, Netherlands.
+The Secretariat is managed by Acting Executive Director Steven Stegers.

 Association Board

 EuroClio is governed by an international volunteer board that is elected annually by the general assembly.
-Since its foundation in 1992, EuroClio has had board members from Belgium, Cyprus, Denmark, Germany, Greece, Hungary, Iceland, Italy, Latvia, the Netherlands, Norway, Switzerland, Turkey, Macedonia, Portugal, Slovenia, Ukraine, and the United Kingdom.
+Since its foundation in 1992, EuroClio has had board members from Belgium, Cyprus, Denmark, Germany, Greece, Hungary, Iceland, Italy, Latvia, the Netherlands, Norway, Switzerland, Turkey, North Macedonia, Portugal, Slovenia, Ukraine, and the United Kingdom.

-Honorary Board

-The EuroClio Honorary Board consists of notable scholars and individuals who are prominent in public life and academic circles, including several former heads of state.
-They allow themselves to be listed as EuroClio Honorary Board Members as a token of their recognition of EuroClio's work and mission.